InariSakura7414/musick-server-pinkfox/README.md

 A TCP-based chat server built with [easytcp](https://github.com/DarthPestilane/easytcp) for real-time messaging with Flutter clients.
 Uses Supabase for authentication (JWT validation) and data persistence (rooms, memberships, messages).

+## Recent updates

+- Message fetch (310) now auto-subscribes the session to the room so 302 broadcasts reach the requester without an explicit join call.

 ## Project Structure

 ```